What is your goal?

 How is this project funded?

-Clearhealthcosts.com founder Jeanne Pinder won a $20,000 award in December 2010 from the fabulous folks at the CUNY Graduate School of Journalism in New York to help launch the project.
-She also won a second $20,000 grant from the International Women’s Media Foundation for the project in spring 2011.
+Clearhealthcosts.com founder Jeanne Pinder won a $20,000 award in December 2010 from the fabulous folks at the Tow-Knight Center for Entrepreneurial Journalism at the CUNY Graduate School of Journalism in New York to help launch the project.
+She also won a second $20,000 grant from the Ford Foundation via the International Women’s Media Foundation for the project in spring 2011.
 In March 2012, ClearHealthCosts was chosen one of four winners in the McCormick Foundation New Media Women Entrepreneurs project, an initiative of J-Lab: The Institute for Interactive Journalism.
+In spring 2014, the Prototype Fund of the John S. and James L. Knight Foundation granted $35,000 to ClearHealthCosts and its partners, KQED public radio in San Francisco and KPCC/Southern California Public Radio in Los Angeles, to launch PriceCheck, a project creating a reported and crowdsourced database of health prices in California.
 Beyond that, and some gratefully acknowledged “friends and family” investments, all the funding comes out of Pinder’s own not-at-all-deep pocket.

 What is your editorial bias?